Cost of Living in New Zealand

 Dunedin offers more affordable accommodation options compared to larger cities, making it an attractive choice for those seeking lower rent and better value for money.

-Monthly Rent by Location (USD)
+Monthly Rent by Location (NZD)

 City 1-BR (City Center) 1-BR (Outside Center) 3-BR (Family Home)